laujan/ProposalManager/Dynamics Integration/Documents/Setup Guide.md

       * The **name of the Proposal Manager SharePoint site root drive**.
 This is usually `Shared Documents`, but can vary depending on the tenant and the site.
       * The **group id of the Proposal Manager role that creates opportunities** (generally, this is the Relationship Managers group, but it depends on the Proposal Manager configuration).
       * The **name of the Azure AD group that corresponds to the Proposal Manager role that creates opportunities**.
+      * The **names of the Azure AD groups that corresponds to the Proposal Manager roles that leads opportunities** (generally, this is just the Loan Officer group, but it depends on the Proposal Manager configuration).
       * The **name of the Proposal Manager role that creates opportunities**.
 2. Install (import) the Proposal Manager solution (available in this repo) in the Dynamics 365 organization.
 For instructions on how to work with solutions in Dynamics 365 Customer Engagement, check [this doc](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/customize/import-update-export-solutions).
 3. Create a user for the Proposal Manager application in the Dynamics 365 organization.
 For information on how to do that, please check [this doc](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/use-multi-tenant-server-server-authentication#manually-create-a--application-user)